k8up-io/k8up/README.md

 ## Run the operator

-You can run the operator in three different ways:
+You can run the operator in different ways:

 1. as a docker image (see [quickstart](https://sdk.operatorframework.io/docs/building-operators/golang/quickstart/))
-2. using `make run`
+2. using `make run` (provide your own kubeconfig)
+3. using `make run_kind` (uses KIND to install a cluster in docker and provides its own kubeconfig in `testbin/`)
-3. using a configuration of your favorite IDE (see below for VSCode example)
+4. using a configuration of your favorite IDE (see below for VSCode example)

 Example VSCode run configuration: